mkaszubowski/mkaszubowski.github.io/_posts/2020-06-02-modular-software-design-benefits.md

 title:  "The benefits of modular software design"
 date:   2020-06-02 07:30:00 +0100
 tags:  development modular-design
+description: A list of desirable software characteristics that can be achieved by applying modular software design.
 ---

 Modular software design can be briefly described as splitting a software system into multiple well-isolated, autonomous parts (modules) that are loosely coupled with each other.